Get ready to stream the new "what if" show starring Joel Kinnaman on Apple TV Plus, starting Friday.

 Matt Elliott is a senior editor at CNET with a focus on laptops and streaming services.
 Matt has more than 20 years of experience testing and reviewing laptops.
 He has worked for CNET in New York and San Francisco and now lives in New Hampshire.
 When he's not writing about laptops, Matt likes to play and watch sports.
 He loves to play tennis and hates the number of streaming services he has to subscribe to in order to watch the various sports he wants to watch.

 The new Apple TV Plus streaming service launches today, Friday Nov.
-1, with , and one of the most intriguing (and critically popular) is For All Mankind.
+1, with a handful of all-new exclusive shows, and one of the most intriguing (and critically popular) is For All Mankind.
 Created by Emmy-winning producer Ronald D. Moore, best known for Battlestar Galactica, Star Trek: The Next Generation and Outlander, the drama series explores a world "in which the global space race never ended and the space program remained the cultural centerpiece of America's hopes and dreams," according to Apple.

 How can I watch For All Mankind?

 All Apple TV Plus programming, including For All Mankind, is streamed exclusively to subscribers via the Apple TV app.
 The app is available on pretty much all Apple devices, including